An Ongoing Partnership in Design

 A half-million JazzFest fans can’t be wrong.

 It’s rare to get even a dozen people to show up at an event.
 And then there’s the annual Sioux Falls JazzFest — an event that managed to draw more than 100 thousand attendees over three days.
 Every year.
 Like clockwork.

-For the past five years (that’s nearly 500,000 attendees worth), Blend has been helping Sioux Falls Jazz & Blues by implementing design updates and keeping the festival’s web presence up and moving.
-And this year, we took it one step further with a full-out redesign and content model overhaul, allowing editors to make quick updates and keep their mind on more important things: like being front row for the biggest show of the year.
+For five years (that’s nearly 500,000 attendees worth), Blend helped Sioux Falls Jazz & Blues by implementing design updates and keeping the festival’s web presence up and moving.
+In their final year, we took it one step further with a full-out redesign and content model overhaul, allowing editors to make quick updates and keep their mind on more important things: like being front row for the biggest show of the year.